Social Media Is Bad for Artists (And We All Know It)

 That would be pretty amazing.
 Thanks, cool cat.

-It is hard to start social media as an artist in 2021
+It is hard to start social media as an artist now

 Maybe some people thrive on this, but to me, it feels exhausting.